 At these defining moments in our National lives, We, Nigerians in Diaspora should be very conscious of the fact that despite our seemingly National challenges, what binds us together is far greater than what drives us apart and that it is about time we left our self-created comfort zones on a desperate search for a new and formidable National identity.
 We should note that, although our stories might differ from one person to the other and from one region to another, our common National destiny is shared and that it is now in our respective hands.

-We need to start as a matter of urgency, to replace the Imperialist administrative structure inherited by our founding fathers from the colonial masters which have thus far been recreated and promoted by some us here in a foreign land.
-This is described as Dichotomy: Hausa/Yoruba dichotomy, Igbo/Edo dichotomy, Christian/Muslim dichotomy, Majority/Minority, to mention but a few.
+We need to start, as a matter of urgency, to replace the Imperialist administrative structure inherited by our founding fathers from the colonial masters which have thus far been recreated and promoted by some of us here in a foreign land.
+This is described as Dichotomy: Hausa/Yoruba dichotomy, Igbo/Edo dichotomy, Christian/Muslim dichotomy, and Majority/Minority, to mention but a few.

 God bless you.
-And God bless the Federal Republic of Nigeria.
+And God blesses the Federal Republic of Nigeria.